HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 Then, we know there's been two complete evaluation intervals: `0-99` and `100-199`.
 There's also an ongoing interval: `200-250`.

 Suppose a new block arrives, with `height = 251`.
-We call the `_get_state()` function for this block and a certain feature, and this is the step by step:
+We call the `_get_state()` function for this block and a certain feature, and this is the step-by-step:

 1. The block is not the genesis block.
 It's also not an evaluation interval boundary block (where the height is a multiple of `100`).
 Therefore, we return its parent's state.
 2. This will be in recursion until we hit the block with `height = 200`.
 At that point, we can calculate the state for that block (we'll call it `block_200`, and use that notation from now on).